ABOUT THE

 OBENZA

 Described as “pure and radiant” (Gramophone), “immensely impressive” (Early Music Review), and “rich, full-voiced, and perfectly blended” (Early Music America), the Byrd Ensemble has been internationally acclaimed for its performances and recordings of chamber vocal music, particularly Renaissance polyphony.
-The Byrd Ensemble, directed by Markdavin Obenza, is a Seattle-based professional ensemble made up of 10 to 12 singers.
+John Rutter describes the ensemble as “a fine group that has achieved an enviable standard of tuning, blend, and ensemble.”
+Founded in 2004, the Byrd Ensemble, directed by Markdavin Obenza, is a professional ensemble made up of 10 to 12 singers.
+The ensemble presents a subscription series in Seattle and tours across the United States and internationally.

-The Byrd Ensemble signed with the Scribe Records label in 2011 and has since produced six records which have been reviewed by major early music publications: Early Music America, Gramophone, and Early Music Review.
-Our Lady: Music from the Peterhouse Partbooks (2011) featured reconstructions by musicologist Nick Sandon of music by lesser-known English Renaissance composers—Pasche, Merbecke, and Ludford—and included two world-premiere recordings.
-In the Company of William Byrd (2012), Music for the Tudors (2015), and Music of the Renaissance: Italy, England & France (2016) featured more mainstream Renaissance composers Tallis, Sheppard, Byrd, and White.
-The Byrd Ensemble's recording of Estonian composer Arvo Pärt was reviewed in the Gramophone Magazine in 2014 and was used in the French film L'apparition (2018).
+The Byrd Ensemble signed with the Scribe Records label in 2011 and has since produced seven records which have been reviewed by Early Music America, Gramophone, and Early Music Review.
+The Byrd Ensemble's recording of Estonian composer Arvo Pärt was reviewed in the Gramophone Magazine and was used in the French film L'apparition (2018).

 The Byrd Ensemble is represented by Artist Manager